gnosis/dx-contracts/README.md

 to several reviews, audits and bug bunties.

 ## Audit
-The contracts were subjected thorough audit, the report can be finded in:
+The contracts were subjected to a thorough audit, the report can be finded in:
 * [Audit Report inc. known weaknesses](https://drive.google.com/file/d/15aH3edp5IvkMS5R5pjzjg7wj08Vqh9OV/view)

 ## Bug bunty